Edward-FitzSimons/InvasiveNodeServer/README.md

 ## Purpose

    This server is meant to act as storage for user and grid data for the Invasive Species Tracker android app.
-For the time being, invasive species data is intended to be retrieved from the DNR's database.
+For the time being, the invasive species are being written in-app, with the intention of initializing them on the server in the future.

-##Branch: gridREST

-This branch is meant to develop the HTTP protocol for the grid/map data Branched from init_grid
+   This server is also functioning as a temporary login server.

+## Current Mongo Functionality

+   As of right now, there is no mongo functionality with the server.
+This is due to issues regarding node.js and mongo that we've been experiencing on some systems.
+So at the moment the data is all kept on the server.
+We intend to fix this with future builds.